 Where to sell your special pieces

-If you’ve got any arts and crafts to flog, I would 100% recommend Etsy.
+If you’ve got any arts and crafts to sell, I would 100% recommend Etsy.
 You can also sell vintage pieces on this platform too.

 It’s got a real community vibe to it and it’s very popular so it’s worth having a look if you’re looking to sell anything sewing, crafts, retro memorabilia, that sort of thing.

-Last but not least, if you’ve got anything really special so like inherited jewellery or furniture, sometimes it can be difficult to know whether to pop them on eBay or take them to a specialist.
+Last but not least, if you’ve got anything really special so like inherited jewellery, antiques or furniture, sometimes it can be difficult to know whether to pop them on eBay or take them to a specialist.

 One website that I recommend for selling any alternative pieces is called Vintage Cash Cow.